China Economy Growth – What Is the Future of China’s Economy?

 A report from the World Bank predicts that China’s economy will grow by 6.5% in 2019 and 5.4% in 2020.

-If you’ve never studied the Chinese economy before, this is a great time to start.
-There are many opportunities to build a business in a market that is growing at a rate that has rarely been seen.
+This is a great time to start if you’ve never studied the Chinese economy.
+There are many opportunities to build a business in a market that is growing at a rarely seen rate.

 Frequently Asked Questions about China’s Economy Growth